lubomir-m/Amazon-Kindle-Store/README.md

 ## Installation
 > [!NOTE]
-> The original book data used in this project is sourced from the [Human Interface Laboratory, Kyushu University / book-dataset](https://github.com/uchidalab/book-dataset/tree/master/Task2) public repository.
+> The original book data used in this project is sourced from the [Kyushu University / book-dataset](https://github.com/uchidalab/book-dataset/tree/master/Task2) public repository.
 The CSV file included in this project has been modified for use in this specific application.

 ## Usage